Veterinary Surgical Technician

 Benefits for veterinary technicians may include a variety of perks such as health and dental insurance, paid vacation days, a uniform allowance for scrubs, and discounts on veterinary care for their pets.

-According to the U.S. Bureau of Labor Statistics, there were 84,800 vet techs employed in 2012, and approximately 3,800 vet techs are expected to enter the profession each year.
-The BLS predicts that the profession will expand at a rate of more than 30% from 2012 to 2022, which is much more rapid growth than the average for other professions.
+According to the U.S. Bureau of Labor Statistics, there were 84,800 vet techs employed, and approximately 3,800 vet techs are expected to enter the profession each year.
+The BLS predicts that the profession will expand at a rate of more than 30%, which is much more rapid growth than the average for other professions.